finalv2/cwp-decap-test/resources/generations-united-training-valuing-and-supporting-kin-caregivers.md

 url: https://www.gksnetwork.org/events/valuing-and-supporting-kin-caregivers/
 tags:
   - resource
+description: “Train the trainer” webinar for agencies to use as they roll out kin-specific foster home approval standards in their states and tribes.
 ---
-“Train the trainer” webinar for agencies to use as they roll out kin-specific foster home approval standards in their states and tribes.